autonomousvision/similarity_reconstruction/README.md

 # 5. Comments & Questions

-If you have comments, questions or suggestions, please contact the first author of the paper, [Chen Zhou](mailto:zhouch@pku.edu.cn).
+If you have comments, questions or suggestions, please contact the first author of the paper, mailto:zhouch@pku.edu.cn.